on3dd/on3dd/README.md

 ### About me 🤡
 👨‍💻 My name is Artyom, I'm a 21 y.o. full stack developer from Vladivostok, Russia

-👔 Working in a b2b outsourcing company as a front-end developer on a React + TypeScript stack
+👔 Work in a international b2b company as front-end developer using Angular, React and TypeScript

-🎓 Uncompleted higher education at the Far Eastern Federal University under the bachelor's program "Mathematics and Computer Science"
+🎓 Have an uncompleted higher education at the Far Eastern Federal University under the bachelor's program "Mathematics and Computer Science"

 ### Skills 🔥
 #### Languages